joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Report run time error if flip function is used on a group.

 Changed
-  Paste path string in flexipath control now adjusts pasted coordinates so all path is visible Modified focus handling in the solution tree view Don't allow user to load a new Limpet script if current one is executing Spur Gear uses the same tooth generation as the new bevelled gear so gears are compatible.
+  Paste path string in flexipath control now adjusts pasted coordinates so all path is vis-ible Modified focus handling in the solution tree view Don't allow user to load a new Limpet script if current one is executing Spur Gear uses the same tooth generation as the new bevelled gear so gears are compatible.